hermo/npmi-go/README.md

 Supported caches:
 -  local          Data is cached locally in a directory.
--  minioData is cached to a (shared) Minio instance.
+-  minio          Data is cached to a (shared) Minio instance.

 When using both caches, the local one is accessed first.